Bhagya Chandra: Reign

-In 1775 he established his capital at Bishnupur and carved the Govinda murti at the hill of Kaina.
-On January 11th 1779 he was "re-crowned" amid many performances of his now-popular Rasa Lila dance.

 During his reign, the Meiteis repelled the Burmese from Manipur.
-Though his exploits did not equal Pamheiba's, his reign was characterised by security.
+Though his exploits did not equal to Pamheiba's exploits, his reign was characterised by security and consoliadation.
 He was a great patron of the arts and religion, and his strong Manipuri Vaishnavism reflected on the Meiteis.
-He was an ardent devotee of Chaitanya Mahaprabhu and during his reign a statue of Nityananda was created.
+He was an ardent devotee of Chaitanya Mahaprabhu and during his reign a statue of Nityananda was created in 1795.

 In 1796 he moved his capital to Kangla.
 A year later, on 5 February 1798, he abdicated the throne to his eldest son Rabinchandra.
 He spent his later years on pilgrimage to various Vaishnavite holy sites, including Nabadwip.
-He died on 25 December 1798 in Murshidabad, West Bengal.
+He died on 25th December, 1798 in Murshidabad, West Bengal.